govindmaheshwari2/doclens/README.md

 4-corner quad is streamed to Dart every frame.
 The preview is a Flutter `Texture`.
 Every overlay, button, and label is a widget you build.

-## Features

-- **Native edge detection** — Apple Vision on iOS, a pure-Kotlin CameraX pipeline on Android.
-The 4-corner quad is streamed to Dart every frame.
-- **Three ways to scan** — a one-line drop-in screen, a fully branded custom UI on the package widget, or a hand-off to the OS-native scanner.
-- **Multi-page / batch scanning** — `DoclensMultiScreen` keeps the camera open, collects a stack of pages with a thumbnail rail, and returns them in order; reorder and delete from a built-in page manager.
-- **Auto-capture with confirmation** — fires once the document is framed and held still, with a brief "hold still" window you can abort.
-- **Continuous autofocus + tap-to-focus**, programmatic focus, flash/torch
-  modes, and camera switch.
-- **Perspective-correct crop** — the detected quad is dewarped to a clean, flat document image.
-- **Image enhancement & shadow removal** — grayscale, shadow-corrected
-  colour ("magic colour"), and near-bitonal black-and-white for OCR.
-Runs on-device with no bundled model and no extra dependency.
-- **Auto-orientation & rotate** — straighten the crop upright from its detected text direction, plus a manual `rotateImage` API.
-- **Edit corners after capture** — drag-the-corners helper with re-warp on save; every handle and button is overridable.

 ## Three ways to scan

 ### 1. Drop-in — one line of code